kkrt-labs/kakarot-ssj/README.md

 ## Authors & contributors

-For a full list of all authors and contributors, see [the contributors page](https://github.com/stark-rocket/quaireaux/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/sayajin-labs/kakarot-ssj/contributors).

 ## Security

-Quaireaux follows good practices of security, but 100% security cannot be assured.
+Kakarot follows good practices of security, but 100% security cannot be assured.
-Quaireaux is provided **"as is"** without any **warranty**.
+Kakarot is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._